marksmoore/README-Generator/README_Gen.md

   # Mark S. Moore
   E-mail: msmo1960@gmail.com
   ![GitHub license](https://img.shields.io/badge/License-MIT-blue.svg)

+ To View the video of the README Generator, you must double-click the READMEGenerator.mp4, and then click "View raw".
+The video will download to your PC and allow you to view it.
 ---
 ## Description
 This project allows a user to create a README file from the command-line by answering a series of questions.